shadow-robot/sr_grip_documentation/docs/states/select.rst

 Outcomes
 ########

 | This state has two outcomes: :code:`success` (green socket) and :code:`failure` (red socket).
 If the configuration of the state is wrong, or that the ROS msg cannot be retrieved, the state will return the outcome :code:`failure`.
-Otherwise return :code:`success` and stores the retrived message in the :code:`userdata`.
+Otherwise return :code:`success` and stores the retrieved message in the :code:`userdata`.

 How to configure
 ################